tyler-nie/Bill-Manager/README.md

 - As a user I would like to view all bills
 - As a user I would like to join the group
 - As a user I would like to add a bill
-- As a user I would like all the people in the group
+- As a user I would like view all the people in the group
-- As a user I would like to view a specific bill
+- As a user I would like to get a specific bill
 - As a user I would like to see how many people are in the group
 - As a user I would like to see how many bills are in the group